open-education-hub/methodology/chapters/use-deliver/self-study/reading/README.md

         `-- topic-2
 ```

-#### Drills
+## Drills

 To improve the learning experience and for the learners to have a method to test their knowledge, [drills](../../../develop-organize/drills/reading/README.md) can be used.
-Drills typically consist of questions, more on the theoretical side, and tasks, more on the practical side.
 The best way is to use both types of drills and reference them in each subject.
 In this way, the learner will know in which order he should go through the material.
 Their difficulty should be in an appropriate way, starting from easy exercises and reaching the hard ones.
 At the end, some open-ended questions can be used to test the learner's knowledge and their understanding of the subject.

+## Lecture Notes

+Lecture notes can be used to summarize the content of the chapter and to provide a reference for the exercises.
+The slides used during the lectures are also useful for self-study as they can be read easily at any time.

-#### Quick Feedback
+## Quick Feedback

 After reading and solving drills, the learner should be able to get a quick feedback about their understanding of the subject.
 Getting a quick feedback keep the learner motivated and engaged.